 July’s NEON Spotlight highlights three new studies that demonstrate how scientists are leveraging NEON data in their efforts to expand the bounds of ecological understanding.
 This month we are sharing stories that show how scientists are using NEON data to predict berry trends for indigenous communities in Alaska, investigate ticks and study species and occupancy-relationships.
 NEON data continues to be a crucial source in fueling and sharpening our knowledge of the natural world.This Month’s Spotlight

 The latest news from NEON includes:

-Researchers use NEON data to predict species diversity
+- Researchers use NEON to Investigate Ticks

 Sponsored by the National Science Foundation (NSF) and operated by Battelle, NEON is a continental-scale ecological observatory network dedicated to providing high-quality, consistently generated, standardized data that is free and available to all users.
 By enabling scientists, researchers, and students to address critical questions and understand ecosystem changes over time, the NEON program allows the ecological community to tackle questions and problems at a scale that was not possible before.